schlegelp/pyfim/README.md

 First things first: all data clean up (e.g. removing objects with too little data) and additional analyses (e.g. pause-turns or peristalsis frequency) are done the moment you initialise an `Experiment`.
-You can tune this by changing the defaults in `config.py`.
+You can fine tune how this is done by changing the defaults in `config.py`.
 Please note that changes to the `config.py` will only take effect if you restart your Python session.
 On the fly, you can change the defaults by e.g. `pyfim.defaults['PIXEL_PER_MM'] = 300`.

 Data is generally stored as pandas DataFrames or Series.
 So you can use their fancy indexing, statistics and [visualisation](https://pandas.pydata.org/pandas-docs/stable/visualization.html).